Vibrant Neighborhoods Partnership

 - Public safety support

-Once selected, participating neighborhoods can expect to undergo a collaborative planning process with Tulsa Planning Office staff to determine neighborhood goals and strategies for improvement.
+Once selected, participating neighborhoods undergo a collaborative planning process with Tulsa Planning Office staff to determine neighborhood goals and strategies for improvement.
 The program aims to work with the neighborhood to implement desired initiatives for a period of 2-3 years.

 Frequently Asked Questions